-1.0 Introduction
+1. Introduction

-The corporate governance literature suggests that national laws, capital market requirements, and firm-level decisions are central to corporate governance systems (Filatotchev, Jackson & Nakajima, 2013).
+The corporate governance literature suggests that national laws, capital market requirements, and firm-level decisions are central to corporate governance systems (Filatotchev et al., 2013).
 Governance mechanisms across countries are embedded in their business systems and are influenced by political, social, and legal macro-institutions (Armitage et al., 2017).
 In this regard, weak institutional arrangements in developing economies frustrate their corporate governance effectiveness (Adegbite, 2010; Kumar & Zattoni, 2016; Yoshikawa & Rasheed, 2009).

 While a battery of techniques has been proposed to enhance corporate governance in developing economies, effective regulation remains the central focus (Kirkbride & Letza, 2004; Siddiqui, 2010).
-For instance, scholars examine rules versus principles-based approaches to corporate governance regulation (Arjoon, 2006; Black, Hopper & Band, 2007; Nakpodia et al., 2018), emphasising their benefits and drawbacks as well as the rationale for their adoption in specific institutional contexts.
-Other studies (e.g., Judge, Douglas & Kutan, 2008) examine civil and common law dichotomies.
-Yet, an under-researched but important area of the corporate governance regulation literature relates to executives' regulatory behaviour.
+For instance, scholars examine rules versus principles-based approaches to corporate governance regulation (Arjoon, 2006; Black et al., 2007; Nakpodia et al., 2018), emphasising their benefits and drawbacks as well as the rationale for their adoption in specific institutional contexts.
+Other studies (e.g. Judge et al., 2008) examine civil and common law dichotomies.
+Yet, an under-researched but important

+© 2021 The Author(s).
+Published by Informa UK Limited, trading as Taylor & Francis Group area of the corporate governance regulation literature relates to executives' regulatory behaviour.
 This paper addresses this gap.